 A course covering the reading of contemporary works, advanced review of grammar emphasis on speaking and composition, and further discussion of cultural topics.
-Prerequisite: SPAN 2A with a minimum grade of C. 4 hours lecture.
-Transfer: CSU, UC; CSU GE: C2; IGETC: 3B, 6A.
+Prerequisite: SPAN 2A with a minimum grade of C. 72 hours lecture.
+Transfer: CSU, UC; CSU GE: C2; IGETC: 3B, 6A; C-ID# SPAN 210.

-SPAN 21 SPANISH FOR SPANISH SPEAKERS I 5 UNITS
+SPAN 21 SPANISH FOR SPANISH SPEAKERS I

-This course is designed for bilingual students whose heritage language is Spanish and for linguistically qualified students who wish to improve their reading and writing Spanish skills.
-It provides students with instruction that builds upon their existing reading, writing, speaking and listening skills, and their cultural heritage and knowledge.
-The course will help students develop critical and integrative thinking skills; enhance their knowledge of Hispanic cultures as manifested in Spanish-speaking countries and the United States; understand socio political realities; examine and recognize dialectal, social, and contextual variations; improve strategic speaking, reading, and writing skills; and master grammar points of concern to bilingual and heritage Spanish speakers.
+This course is designed for bilingual students whose heritage language is Spanish and for linguistically qualified students.
+Culture, language structures, basic fundamentals of grammar and composition, and oral and written communication are included in this course.
+The course provides students with instruction that builds upon their existing reading, writing, speaking and listening skills, and their cultural heritage and knowledge.
+The course increases awareness of linguistic registers and introduces a broad range of vocabulary.
+The course will allow students to discuss topics beyond their familiar routine and enhance their knowledge of Hispanic cultures as manifested in Spanish speaking countries and in the United States.
 This course is conducted entirely in Spanish.
-Prerequisite: Spanish heritage speaker proficiency or the equivalent intermediate level as assessed.
-5 hours lecture.
+Prerequisites: Spanish heritage speaker proficiency or the equivalent intermediate level as assessed.
+90 hours lecture.
 AA/AS GE.
-Transfer:

-CSU, UC.
+Transfer: CSU, UC; C-ID# SPAN 220.

-SPAN 22 SPANISH FOR SPANISH SPEAKERS II
+SPAN 22 SPANISH FOR SPANISH 5 UNITS SPEAKERS II

 This course is the second semester of Spanish for bilingual students.
 It's designed for students whose heritage language is Spanish and for linguistically qualified students who wish to improve their reading and writing Spanish skills.
 It continues to provide students with instruction that builds upon their existing reading, writing, speaking and listening skills, and their cultural heritage and knowledge.
 The course will continue helping students increase awareness of linguistic registers, discuss topics beyond the students' familiar routine and expand upon appreciation for Hispanic cultures as manifested in Spanish speaking countries and in the United States.
 This course is conducted entirely in Spanish: oral fluency in Spanish is strongly recommended.
-Prerequisite: SPAN 21 with a minimum grade of C. 5 hours lecture.
+Prerequisite: SPAN 21 with a minimum grade of C. 90 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC.
+Transfer: CSU, UC; CSU GE: C2; IGETC: 3B; C-ID# SPAN 230.